openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-05.bootstrapping-trust.md

 focuses on enrolling Ziti components, managing access via policies, and maintaining the trust necessary to provide the foundation of a Zero Trust network without the hassle of setting it up yourself.
-Together they are a powerful combo of optimized long halt routing and trust management.
+Together they are a powerful combination of optimized long haul routing and trust management.

 <img src="./images/fabric-edge.png" style="width: 25%; margin: 0 auto; display: block;">